Choose European storage and ensure maximum control over your data

 A plug & play off-cloud AI appliance that enables organizations to run AI securely, locally, and compliantly.
 Combines storage, computing power, and models in a single system, fully under your own management.
 With intelligent access management.

-The benefits of European storage?
+The benefits of European storage

-- Data protection under European law
+• Data protection under European law

 No impact from U.S. laws such as the CLOUD Act.
 Your data remains within EU jurisdiction, which helps with compliance with GDPR, NIS2 and other European frameworks.

-- Complete control over your data and infrastructure
+• Complete control over your data and infrastructure

 No vendor lock-in or dependence on cloud providers.
 You know where your data is, who has access to it, and how quickly you can recover.
 Plus, you also know exactly the price you’ll pay for the next 10 years through a transparent service contract.
 No unexpected price increases, no surprises.

-- Independence from geopolitical pressure
+• Independence from geopolitical pressure

 With U.S. or Asian suppliers, geopolitical tensions or sanctions can directly impact your access to data, support or delivery time.
 European storage avoids that risk.

-- Local production and delivery
+• Local production and delivery

 Faster delivery times, no dependence on global supply chains and transparency about where and how your storage is produced.

-- Fast and direct support within Europe
+• Fast and direct support within Europe

 Support in your own language, within your time zone, with short lines.

-- Security by design
+• Security by design

 Systems such as FAST LTA provide hardware WORM, airgap functionality and immutability.
 Designed to European standards for backup and archiving.

-- Trust and audit-proof solutions
+• Trust and audit-proof solutions

 European storage helps demonstrate compliance, risk control and responsible data management, crucial for audits and IT governance.

-Ready to take back full control of your data?
+Ready to regain control over your data?

 Digital sovereignty begins with understanding.
 Into your risks, your infrastructure and the role storage plays in it.
 Whether you operate in the public sector, healthcare, industry, finance or beyond, now is the time to approach data issues strategically and take back control.